juderozario08/PersonalProjects/TextBasedMediaPlayer/ReadMe.md

 This project shows a thorough understanding of object-oriented programming and the concepts included with it, for example, Inheritance, Interface, Abstraction, etc. It also involves fast search time for example HashMaps and File I/O.

-These are all the functions that work as intended.
-However, the error messages might be a little bit different.

 <ul>
   <li>store (show all the audio content available that has been read from the file)</li>